Oliver-Binns/Website/Content/posts/team-restructure.md

 We think our new multi-disciplinary teams should provide a range of new opportunities to our team members.

 Those interested in pursuing their technical development will have more opportunities to work more closely with other disciplines and learn a new programming language or technology stack.
 They will also have more opportunities to define their work more closely: now the teams have the ability to work independently, they have the freedom to decide how to deliver a requirement for themselves.

 More leadership opportunities for our team: delegating responsibility into the team.
 Discipline leadership opportunities.

 ## The Future

+It’s actually been over a year since we first discussed our aspiration for multi-discipline teams.

-We’ve put a lot of thought into this and we think this is going to be a huge improvement to the way our teams work.
-We’re going to trial it for a few sprints and see what happens.
-We’ll keep an eye out for feedback from our teams in their retros, and work to address any problems.
+We’ve put a lot of thought into this and overall we think this is going to be a huge improvement to the way our teams work.
+We’ve spent a lot of time ensuring that the responsibilities of each of our teams is both well defined and well communicated.
+We’ve worked hard to train our team to the point where everyone is comfortable and able to take on their new roles and responsibilities.

+We’re certainly not complacent so we’ll be keeping a close eye out for feedback from our teams in their retros, and work to address any problems.